Grow Your Medical Or Healthcare Business Online With WordPress

 - Affiliate Agreement

 - Refund Policy

 - Video/Audio Terms

-Tips On How To Improve Your Content
+Tips On How To Improve The Content On Your Website

-Ways Of Improving User Experience
+Ways Of Improving Visitor Engagement And User Experience

-Add RSS Feeds
+Adding RSS Feeds

 Some of the benefits of having other businesses syndicate your content, include:

-- Doesn’t rely on email
+- Content distribution doesn’t rely on email

 - RSS feeds allow for subscribing